yjiro0403/xyzzy_for_D/README.md

 #Install
 1. move "d-mode.l" to "xyzzy/lisp" or other directory
+2. move "D" to "xyzzy/etc" (you add code in this file, it will be colored on xyzzy)
-2. load "d-mode.l" on directory you moved
+3. load "d-mode.l" on directory you moved

 ```lisp:site-init.l
 ;Add D-mode